microsoft/ELL/docs/tutorials/Importing-models/index.md

 Saving model file: 'model.ell'
 ````

-When the script finishes running, you should see a new file named `model.ell` appear in your directory.
+When the script finishes running, a new file named `model.ell` will appear in your directory.
 This ELL model file is a JSON file that contains both the model configuration and the model weights.

 In addition to the model, also download the categories file, which contains the names of the categories predicted by the model, and which we require below.